Ipswich serial murders: Paula Clennell

 Paula Lucille Clennell, aged 24, born in Northumberland and living in Ipswich, disappeared on 10 December in Ipswich at approximately 00:20.
 Clennell's body was found on 12 December near Levington on the same day as Nicholls'.
 Clennell was found naked, but not sexually assaulted and a post mortem reported that she had been killed by a compression of her throat.
 Prior to her death, Clennell commented on the then recent murders in an interview with Anglia News, stating that despite them making her "a bit wary about getting into cars" she continued to work because "I need the money."

 Clennell moved to East Anglia ten years before her death, following the breakup of her parents' marriage.
 Clennell had three children with her partner; all had been taken into care and adopted due to her drug addiction.
 Clennell herself had spent some of her childhood in a referral unit, and it was shortly after being placed there that she started taking drugs.

 Victoria Hall

 On 22 May 2024, Steve Wright was charged with the murder and kidnap of 17-year-old Victoria Hall in 1999.

 Hall was last seen alive in the early hours of 19 September 1999, in High Road, Trimley St Mary, Suffolk.

 Her body was found in a ditch near a field, about 25 mi from where she was last seen.

 On 26 February 2025 he appeared via video link from HMP Long Lartin at the Old Bailey for a hearing in the Victoria Hall case.
-He has yet to enter a plea on a second kidnapping charge.
-The trial date was set for 2 February 2026.
+On 2 February 2026, Wright pleaded guilty to the charges.